-Charles has a diverse corporate practice, advising businesses in the technology, pharmaceutical, health care, medical device, manufacturing, port facility, and transportation industries, among others, and on a wide range of venture capital and transactional issues.
-He regularly counsels his clients on matters related to start-ups, private equity, and mergers and acquisitions.
+Charles has a diverse corporate practice, advising businesses in the technology, pharmaceutical, health care, medical device, manufacturing, port facility, and transportation industries, among others, and on a myriad of venture capital and transactional issues.
+He regularly counsels clients on matters related to start-ups, private equity, and mergers and acquisitions.
 He is an angel investor and executive committee member of Wilmington Investor Network, LLC.
-Charles enjoys helping his clients achieve their goals by solving and simplifying complex legal issues.
+Charles enjoys helping clients achieve their goals by solving and simplifying complex legal issues.
 He is a frequent speaker and writer on business law.

 "Over the past five years, I have had the pleasure of working with Charles on several strategic business and investment activities.
 He has proven invaluable on countless occasions with his legal brilliance and his ability to provide strong, strategic counsel." - Kevin Schimelfenig, SalesForce4Hire, LLC and McGeever Family Office

 Charles’ unique practice includes serving as Village Attorney for the Village of Bald Head Island in North Carolina.
 Bald Head is the southernmost of North Carolina’s cape islands, and 10,000 of the island’s 12,000 total acres have been set aside as nature preserves.
 Given the island’s diverse environment, Charles counsels island leaders on the numerous environmental and regulatory issues that arise.